SinTan1729/chhoto-url/CLI.md

 **This is required for programs that rely on a JSON response from Chhoto URL**

-In order to use API key validation, set the `api_key` environment variable.
+In order to use API key validation, set the `CHHOTO_API_KEY` environment variable.
 If this is not set, the API will default to cookie validation (see section above).
 If the API key is insecure, a warning will be outputted along with a generated API key which may be used.

 **All responses for requests using API key are JSON encoded.**